natakuvsh/TR_supermarkets_scraper/README.md

 # Supermarket scraper

-Console-app which uses Selenium and BeautifulSoap libraries to scrape data from supermarkets and creates a file with product name, price, weight and price for kg.
+Console-app which uses Selenium and BeautifulSoap libraries to scrape data from turkish supermarkets and creates a file with product name, price, weight and price for kg.

 In order to run this script you need to have some dependencies installed::
 ```